Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/SensorDataRequestResponse.md

 Building the request
 -------------------------

 The request is sent using an `<iq type="get"/>` stanza with a `<req/>` element to the device.
-This request may optionally include references to nodes
+The request may optionally include references to nodes
 (if the device supports nodes) and field names the request should be limited to.
-If no field names are provided, all fields names are implied.
+If no field names are provided, all field names are implied.
 If no node references are provided, only devices not supporting nodes are implied.
 Concentrators should interpret this as an empty request, reading zero nodes.

 The request also contains an **Identity**, that will be used to match response messages to the original request.
 Field **categories** are also included in the request.
 The device filters the response, as to only return fields in these categories.
-The special `all` attribute can be used, to mean all categories.
+The special `all` attribute can be used to mean all categories.
 **Time intervals** can be defined using a `from` and a `to` attribute.
 The readout can also be scheduled by using the `when` attribute.
 Distributed transactions can be executed by the use of [tokens](#tokens).